Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Discretisation and parameter estimation

 where $H_{kjp}^*$ and $G_{kl}^*$ are the sought parameters.
-In contrast to the Urysohn model, output $\hat{y}_i$ is now a non-linear function of the model parameters.
+In contrast to the Urysohn/GAM model, output $\tilde{y}_i$ is now a non-linear function of the model parameters.

-An approximate solution of problem \eqref{eq:KAMin} can be found using the Newton-Kaczmarz method \cite{Meyn1983,MARTINEZ1986,MARTINEZ1986a} for solving non-linear systems of equations.
+An approximate solution of problem \eqref{eq:KAMin} can be found using the Newton-Kaczmarz method \cite{Meyn1983,MARTINEZ1986,MARTINEZ1986a} for solving systems of non-linear equations.
 As outlined in appendix \ref{sec:NKmethod}, this method can be understood as an iterative sequence of alternating between equations' linearisation and application of one step of the Kaczmarz method.
-To make the paper self-contained, the steps of obtaining the iterative scheme are outlined below.